SQream/sqream_docs/guides/data_management_and_concurrency/migration/csv.rst

 Prepare the source CSVs, with the following requirements:

 * Files should be a valid CSV.
-By default, SQream DB's CSV parser can handle `RFC 4180 standard CSVs<https://tools.ietf.org/html/rfc4180>`, but can also be modified to support non-standard CSVs (with multi-character delimiters, unquoted fields, etc).
+By default, SQream DB's CSV parser can handle `RFC 4180 standard CSVs <https://tools.ietf.org/html/rfc4180>`_ , but can also be modified to support non-standard CSVs (with multi-character delimiters, unquoted fields, etc).

 * Files are UTF-8 or ASCII encoded